Regularity of limit sets of Anosov representations: Necessary conditions for differentiability of -controlled subsets

 In particular, the image of $\tau$ lies in $\SL(E)$.

 With this set up, we can now give our example.
-It describes a $1$-Anosov, irreducible representation of a co-compact lattice $\Gamma\subset\SU(2,1)$ to $\SL(E)$, where $E$ is a $9$-dimensional vector space.
-We show that the $1$-limit set of this representation is a $3$-dimensional, $C^\infty$-submanifold of $\Pb(E)$, but $\rho$ is not $4$-Anosov.
+It describes a $P_1$-Anosov, irreducible representation of a co-compact lattice $\Gamma\subset G$ to $\SL(E)$ where the $P_1$-limit set of this representation is a $3$-dimensional, $C^\infty$-submanifold of $\Pb(E)$, but $\rho$ is not $4$-Anosov.